-"Mosquito activity is still high, and we need to continue to protect ourselves from mosquito bites that cause West Nile Infection.
-It's starting to get cooler, and I'm hoping the mosquito activity slows down soon.
-Follow the four Ds to avoid mosquito bites: DEET, Dress, Drain, and Dusk to Dawn," said Dr. Philip Huang, Director of DCHHS.
+"Mosquito activity is still continuing at present, and I encourage the community to do everything they can to protect themselves against mosquito bites that cause West Nile Infection.
+As we enjoy the outdoors, remember the four Ds: DEET, Dress, Drain, and Dusk to Dawn", said Dr. Philip Huang, Director of DCHHS.